web statistics

 Michael Panontin

 'Thinking Away' was the third release on Merv Buchanan's tiny Trend label, mostly known to the outside world for having issued Bent Wind's mega-rare Sussex LP.
 The group were fronted by a very young Ray Parker, whose organ grooves dominate both sides of the single.
-Rounding out the quartet were guitarist Ken Lavallete, bassist Bill Briggs and drummer Ian Waddell, all from the eastern fringes of Toronto's Scarborough area.
+Rounding out the quartet were guitarist Ken Lavalette, bassist Bill Briggs and drummer Ian Waddell, all from the eastern fringes of Toronto's Scarborough area.

 "I was pretty young when all this was going down," Parker told the Museum of Canadian Music's Robert Williston.
 "Ian and Ken were high school buddies living up the street from me, [and I] was friends with Merv Buchanan.
 Quality Records at the time was looking for a Canadian answer to Booker T, who had some major hits around that time."